fedoranimus/todoist-api/source/includes/_users.md

 Property | Description
 -------- | -----------
-id | The user's id (a unique number). api_token | The user's token that should be used to call the other API methods (a unique string hash value). email | The user's email (a string value representing a valid email address). full_name | The user's real name (a string value in a `Firstname Surname` format). inbox_project | The id of the user's `Inbox` project (a unique number).
+id | The user's id (a unique number). token | The user's token that should be used to call the other API methods (a unique string hash value). email | The user's email (a string value representing a valid email address). full_name | The user's real name (a string value in a `Firstname Surname` format). inbox_project | The id of the user's `Inbox` project (a unique number).